Saturday, August 24, 2024

 At the time, I was motivated to learn the language thanks to Japan’s ascendency as New Zealand’s largest trading partner.
 Japanese technology, lean manufacturing and Kaizen business practices were also globally revered market-leading innovations.
 However, despite my studies, more than a decade passed before I finally visited Japan.

 I spent a week in Honshu in April 1998.
-I flew into Osaka in the early evening of 6 April and departed again seven days later on 12 April.
+I flew into Osaka in the early evening of 6 April and departed again seven days later on Easter Sunday, 12 April.
 I booked the trip as a short break between jobs.
 I’d just resigned as a junior industry analyst with International Data Corporation (IDC) to take up a role at Recognition Public Relations.

 My trip coincided with the spectacular Sakura season.
 Sakura translates simply as Cherry.
 Every year in Spring the island nation’s cherry trees burst into a riot of white and pink-hued blossom.
 It’s a magnificent spectacle.
 Everywhere you look, parks, roadsides and hills are cloaked in pastel hues.
 Then, as the blossom fades, paths and parks are carpeted in a sea of fallen petals.